-Once TDC has been found, carefully disengage the rotor again without moving the crank shaft's position from TDC.
-Than place it in such a way back, that the marking on the rotor aligns with the marking on the base.
+Once TDC has been found (no matter what cycle the engine is in) take the rotor carefully off again without changing the crank's position.

+Reset it onto the crank in such a way that the marking on the rotor aligns with the marking on the stator.